acdh-oeaw/iad/README.md

 ### Front end layer

 The presentation of GIS-related data on the client side (web-browser) is realized with [Leaflet](http://leafletjs.com/) which processes the data serialized by the backend into [GeoJSON](http://geojson.org/) though data from different sources (e.g. raster images, served following the [WMS protocol ](https://en.wikipedia.org/wiki/Web_Map_Service)) can be integrated as well.

+### building the image

+`docker build -t iad:latest .`
+`docker build -t iad:latest --no-cache .`

+### running the image

+To run the image you should provide an `env.default` file to pass in needed environment variables; see example `env.default` in this repo:

+`docker run -it -p 8020:8020 --rm --env-file env.default iad:latest`

+### or use published image:

+`docker run -it -p 8020:8020 --rm --env-file env.default acdhch/iad:latest`